The following Construction practice note Produced in partnership with Victoria McGie provides comprehensive and up to date legal information covering:

 Increasingly contractors are honing their expertise into niche areas and working on infrastructure projects internationally.
 As a result, the forms of construction contracts used are becoming more standardized internationally.

-Whilst infrastructure construction contracts have key provisions in common, there is no one standard form that fits all projects.
-Any standard form will need to be tailored to suit the demands of the projects, the risk profile of the parties and comply with the legal jurisdiction of the contract and project location.
+While infrastructure construction contracts have key provisions in common, there is no one standard form that fits all projects.
+Any standard form will need to be tailored to suit the specific issues and subject matter of the projects, the risk profile of the parties and comply with the legal jurisdiction of the contract and project location.

 A bespoke form of infrastructure construction contract may be preferable to an extensively amended standard form.

 The form of contract used for constructing an infrastructure project depends upon the: